-THE CONCERN HUMANITARIAN FUND Rapid Emergency Sustainable Futures Response
+THE CONCERN HUMANITARIAN FUND Sustainable Emergency Response Futures • Respond rapidly to Supporting save lives and reduce people to build secure livelihoods suffering • Improve access to Tackling poor essential items and public health services such as food. and nutritional healthcare, water, and sanitation deficiencies.

-- Respond rapidly to save lives and reduce suffering - Improve access to essential items and services such as food. healthcare, water, and sanitation - Limit and lessen the impact of the disaster
+Limit and lessen the impact of the disaster Increasing access to quality education.